infernojs/inferno/README.md

 ## Event System

 Like React, Inferno also uses a light-weight syntethic event system in certain places (although both event systems differ massively).
-Inferno's event system provides highly effecient delegation and an event helper called `linkEvent`.
-Currently, Inferno only provides this event system for mouse events (`onClick`, `onMouseMove`, `onMouseDown`, `onMouseUp`).
-More events are expected to be supported in future versions (as this is feature is a very recent addition to Inferno).
+Inferno's event system provides highly effecient delegation and an event helper called [`linkEvent`](https://github.com/trueadm/inferno/blob/master/README.md#linkevent-package-inferno).

+As this is feature is a very recent addition to Inferno, there are only a handful of events that use Inferno's event system.
+They are outlined below:
+- `onClick`
+- `onMouseMove`
+- `onMouseDown`
+- `onMouseUp`

+More events are expected to be supported in future versions.

 ## Inferno Top-Level API